7 Best AK-47 Rifles You Can Buy for Under $1500 in 2024

 Before we see the hate in the comments below, we get it: you get what you pay for.
 Some folks want a budget AK so that they can at least have something or they merely want it for plinking or “just in case” and can’t afford to spend (or don’t want to spend) that much on a rifle.

-So, we’ve collected the 7 best AKs for under $1500…although with the economy the way it is, some of our original choices might be pushing up past that ceiling.
+So, I’ve rounded up the 7 best AKs for under $1500, but with the way the economy is right now, some of my original picks might be creeping over that price limit.

 However, if you want to know the best AK-47 rifle for under $1500, read on…